grafana/grafana/docs/sources/alerting/alerting-rules/templates/_index.md

 {{< figure src="/media/docs/alerting/how-notification-templates-works.png" max-width="1200px" alt="How templating works" >}}

-1.  **Template annotations and labels**: Alert rule templates add extra information to individual alert instances.
-Template variables such as `$labels` and `$values` represent only data from the individual alert query.
+1.  **Template annotations and labels**: These templates add extra information to individual alert instances.
+Template variables like `$labels` and `$values` represent alert query data of the individual alert instance.
-1.  **Template notifications**: Notification templates format the notification messages for a group of alerts, including template variables for all firing (`.Alerts.Firing`) and resolved alerts (`.Alerts.Resolved`) in the alert group.
+1.  **Template notifications**: Notification templates format the notification content for a group of alerts, including variables for all firing (`.Alerts.Firing`) and resolved alerts (`.Alerts.Resolved`) in the notification.

 For a more detailed explanation of this diagram, refer to the [Templates Introduction](ref:intro-to-templates).